szoftveres/RF_Microwave/radar/README.md

 There are some special requirements towards the antennas.
 On one hand, the radar can only look ahead at a narrow beam and its image is 1-dimensional, which calls for a beamforming antenna.
 On the other hand, good isolation between the transmitting- and receiving antennas is critical, the relatively high Tx RF levels must not be picked up by the nearby Rx antenna and overdrive the receiver LNA, mixer and analog front-end.

-The antennas used here are two-element [DIY PCB Yagi](https://github.com/szoftveres/RF_Microwave/tree/main/em_antenna/915_pcb_yagi) arrays, spaced 1/2 λ apart and fed through Wilkinson-combiners.
-Due to proximity, the two elements within one array mutually interact with each other, reducing the feedpoint impedance - it is re-matched with L-match at each antenna element.
+The antennas used here are two-element [DIY PCB Yagi](https://github.com/szoftveres/RF_Microwave/tree/main/em_antenna/915_pcb_yagi) arrays, spaced 1/2 λ apart, providing 60° beam width and better than 12dB front-to-back ratio.

-The arrays have field strength nulls at perpendicular (90°) angles, as well as a 60° beam width ahead of the antenna.
-Measured isolation between the Tx and Rx antennas is on the order of -40 dB when the antennas are side-by-side, only 60 cm apart from each other:
+The Tx and Rx bays are mounted on rods with their vertical nulls pointing toward each other; measured isolation between the two bays is better than -40 dB with this arrangement, only 60 cm apart from each other:

 ![antenna_assembly](antenna_assembly.jpg)